What Is Data Analytics? Data Analytics & Analysis 101

 • Customer relationship management (CRM) tools help businesses manage customer relationships and track customer data.
 Features may include contact management, automatic emails, sales forecasting, and report writing.
 Some of the top CRM tools include:

-• Product and web analytics track your product's and brand's performance across the web and in applications.
-Amplitude provides in-depth knowledge regarding how customers interact with your digital presence.
+• Product and web analytics track your product's and brand's performance across the web and in applications. provides in-depth knowledge regarding how customers interact with your digital presence.
 Other product and web analytics tools include:

 • Business intelligence (BI) tools help businesses make data-driven decisions.
 Features may include dashboards, analytics reports, predictive modeling, and data visualization tools.
 Some of the best-rated BI tools include: